Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

 <img src="images/keypad-box-2.jpg" width="300"> <img src="images/keypad-box.jpg" width="300"><img src="images/keypad-in-box.jpeg" width="300">

 ## Homekit Alarm Control
-HomeKit doesn't support code input for arming or disarming alarms. *You could configure your HomeKit intgration via YAML in your config file to include a code for your alarm, or you could just use this blueptin.
+HomeKit doesn't support code input for arming or disarming alarms. *You could configure your HomeKit intgration via YAML in your config file to include a code for your alarm, or you could just use this blueprint.
 It is triggered whenever you change the state of the alarm via HomeKit and automatically submits the corresponding alarm service call with the code you provided in the blueprint.

 [![Add Blueprint](https://my.home-assistant.io/badges/blueprint_import.svg)]( https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A//raw.githubusercontent.com/Fiercefish1/HomeAssistant_Keypad_Blueprints/refs/heads/main/homekit_alarm.yaml)